Gerry Livingston

-Gerry Livingston (1914–1988) was a Canadian businessman.
+Gerald A. Livingston (1914 – 18 October 1988) was a Canadian businessman.

 Life and career

 Livingston was born in Smiths Falls, Ontario in 1914.
-He was a graduate of Assumption College in Windsor, Ontario and was an accomplished athlete throughout his youth and years at college.
+He was a graduate of Assumption University in Windsor, Ontario and was an accomplished athlete throughout his youth and years at college.
 After graduating, he played on championship teams in the Detroit Baseball federation and was also courted by the Detroit Tigers.

 In 1941 he founded Livingston Wood Products in London, Ontario to manufacture wooden shipping crates and wooden parts for automobiles and farm implements.
 To accommodate the expanding business, he relocated it to Tillsonburg in 1943.
 In 1945 he incorporated this company as Livingston Lumber and Manufacturing Limited.

 Livingston's business interests grew to include Canadian and international packaging and distribution services and also a florist shop, transportation services, a garage and a restaurant.
 In 1967 the company's corporate name was changed to Livingston Industries Limited and, in 1968, Livingston sold most of his shares to Allpak Products Limited (now called Ivest).
 Livingston remained involved with the company and was chairman of the board until 1978, when Allpak bought the company outright and took it private.
 Livingston continued as the honorary chairman until his death in 1988.
 The company has undergone further changes, including being bought and sold by others, plus buying and selling business themselves.
 It exists today as Livingston International.

 Sports, particularly basketball remained a passion throughout Livingston's life.
 During the 1940s, he helped build a new arena, co-sponsored a hockey team, and became the main supporter of basketball, softball and baseball teams in Tillsonburg.
 His method of recruiting for the Tillsonburg Livingston basketball team, the "Livvies," was direct; any high school athlete with a talent for the game was assured of a job at the Livingston plant.